Fletcher Bowron

 Fletcher Bowron (August 13, 1887 – September 11, 1968) was an American lawyer, judge, and politician.
 He was the 35th Mayor of Los Angeles from 1938 to 1953.
-A member of the Republican Party, he was at the time the city's longest-serving mayor and was the city's second longest-serving mayor overall after Tom Bradley, presiding over the war boom and very heavy population growth, and building freeways to handle them.
+As a member of the Republican Party, Bowron was the city's longest-serving mayor at the time and the second longest-serving mayor overall after Tom Bradley.
+He presided over the post-war boom, significant population growth, and the construction of freeways accommodate the increased traffic.

 Life and career

 Bowron was born in Poway, California, the youngest of three children.
 His Yankee parents, who had migrated from the Midwest, sent him to Los Angeles High School, where he graduated in 1904.
 In 1907, he began studies at UC Berkeley, where his two brothers had graduated, then enrolled in the University of Southern California Law School two years later where he became a member of the Delta Chi fraternity.
 He dropped out of law school and became a reporter for San Francisco, Oakland and Los Angeles newspapers, working the City Hall and court beats in the latter city.
 He was finally admitted to the bar in 1917.

 Upon the U.S. entry into World War I in 1917, Bowron enlisted in the Army, serving in the 14th Field Artillery before transferring to the military intelligence division.
 Upon his return, he once again practiced law before he married Irene Martin in 1922.
 The following year, he was appointed as a deputy state corporations commissioner.
 His work in that capacity caught the attention of California governor, Friend Richardson, who hired him as executive secretary in 1925, and then appointed him to the superior court in 1926.

 In his first tenure as a superior court judge, which lasted 12 years, Bowron became the first jurist on the West Coast to use the pre-trial calendar system.

+Judge and Mrs. Bowron adopted an orphaned baby in July 1934.